revagomes/website/designs/blog/10-deploying-to-heroku.md

 `furious-river-173.herokuapp.com`.
 You can change the first part with [`heroku rename`][29] or by setting a name when you create the app initially.
 You can also use [your own domain name][30].

+<b style="color:firebrick">Note: please do not run `heroku rename` on your
+Node.js Knockout Heroku app.</b> We use the Heroku slug we set-up for you in order to direct judges to your app.
+You may use a custom domain.

 [29]: http://devcenter.heroku.com/articles/renaming-apps
 [30]: http://devcenter.heroku.com/articles/custom-domains